JancsikDominik/apple_crumble/README.md

 - My first attempt at making an external csgo cheat.
 - The cheat is Windows (10) only

-## Caution
+> __Warning__
-The cheat might be detected (at the very least glow and radar sure are)
+> The cheat might be detected (at the very least glow and radar sure are)

 ## Usage
-Clone/download the repo, compile it and start the .exe while csgo is running.
+- Clone/download the repo, compile it and start the .exe while csgo is running.
-Offsets probably needs updating.
+- If it doesn't work try updating offsets with hazedumper/other tools, if it still doesn't work you're on your own, as I won't update it

 ## Features
     Triggerbot